keuss/springboot-udev/README.md

  - See src/main/resources/db/runtime.sql for add data at start-up

-# REDIS Container
+# REDIS cache

-See https://medium.com/@jaaq/making-docker-containers-talk-to-each-other-by-hostname-using-container-networking-94835a6f6a5b to avoid connection error from containers !
+ - With docker container
+ - With Jedis java client (https://redis.io/clients#java, https://github.com/xetorthio/jedis)

+See https://medium.com/@jaaq/making-docker-containers-talk-to-each-other-by-hostname-using-container-networking-94835a6f6a5b to connect different docker containers.
+Here we don't use Docker Compose.

 ```
 docker network list